cdot/Hotpot/README.md

 ### Set up a user

 Select a user to run the server.
-This could be the `root` user on your Pi, or the default user (usually e.g. `pi` or `dietpi`), or you can create a special user to run the server software (recommended).
-In the following we will assume you have created a special user `hotpot`.
+This could be the `root` user on your Pi, or the default user (usually e.g. `pi` or `dietpi`), or (recommended) you can create a special user to run the server software.
+In the following we will assume you have created a user `hotpot`.

 You can check if your user has access to the gpio by logging in as them and:
 ```
 $ cat /sys/bus/w1/devices/28-0316027f81ff/w1_slave
 ```
 (substitute the id of one of your sensors for `28-0316027f81ff`).
 This should tell you the temperature currently being reported by the sensor.

 If your user doesn't have access, you can add them to the gpio group.
 ```
 $ sudo adduser hotpot gpio
 ```
-The Hotpot server is implemented using node.js, version 11.15.0 (at time of writing this is the most recent version available for the RPi).
-This is the ony version that has been tested.
-If you have a different version of `node.js` installed, you can always use `nvm` to switch between versions.

 ### Service startup script

-If you are using a Debian-based OS, you can customise the included 'environment/init.d_hotpot' script to assist with starting and stopping the service.
-The script is placed in /etc/init.d and will automatically start the service after every reboot.
+You can derive from the included `environment/init.d_hotpot` example script to assist with starting and stopping the service.
+The script is placed in `/etc/init.d` and will automatically start the service after every reboot.
+Don't forget to:
 ```
 $ chmod +x /etc/init.d/hotpot
 $ update-rc.d hotpot defaults